siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 #### The user interface

-In the first screen cfdisk shows the current partition table with the names and some information about each partition.
-At the bottom of the window there are some command buttons.
-To switch between partitions use the arrow keys `up` and `down`, to select commands use the arrow keys `right` and `left`.
+On the first screen, cfdisk shows the current partition table with the names and some information about each partition.
+At the bottom of the window, there are some command buttons.
+To switch between partitions, use the arrow keys `up` and `down`.
+To select commands, use the arrow keys `right` and `left`.
 The `enter` key is used to execute the command.

 ![cfdisk - Start](./images/cfdisk/cfdisk_01.png)